K-Kocak/LibraryManagementSystemProject/README.md

 # ManagementSystemProject
 Made with C# Windows Form and MySql with XAMPP.
+Default login is owner account.